uva-cs/dsa2/docs/syllabus.md

 In this course, you are welcome to use Python, Java, C/C++, or Rust to complete your PAs.
 We will provide starter code for both languages.
 Please choose an IDE that you are comfortable working with (Eclipse, IntelliJ, PyCharm, VSCode, vim (if you're like Prof Hott), etc).
 For each PA, you should thoroughly test your algorithms; we will provide some example test cases in the assignment descriptions, but you should devise your own tests to check edge and corner cases.

-{: .warning}
-> We need to update the requirements here based on the current autograders.

 You will be asked to submit your code to Gradescope.
-It is important to use a version of Python or Java that is compatible with our grading system.
+It is important to use a version of a language that is compatible with our grading system.
 Therefore, we **strongly suggest** using either:
-- Python 3.10.6
+- Python 3.10
-- Java 19.0.2 (OpenJDK)
+- Java 21 (OpenJDK)
+- C/C++
+- Rust

 *If you choose to use a different version, please be sure that any classes, methods, language features you use are available in these versions.*